In this section

 During your first clinic visit, your GI provider will obtain a health history, perform a physical exam and develop a customized treatment plan with your family.
 The health history could indicate a trigger for your child’s heartburn and reflux, such as medications that irritate the stomach’s lining or certain foods.
 If your child’s provider suspects GERD or another GI condition, he or she might recommend one or more of the following tests:

-If your child has gastroesophageal reflux disease your doctor might prescribe a medication (such as a H2 blocker or proton-pump inhibitor) to decrease the amount of stomach acid.
-Medications are typically stopped after two months.
+If your child has gastroesophageal reflux disease your doctor might prescribe a medication to decrease the amount of stomach acid.
+Medications are usually stopped after two months when possible.
 At that point, the esophagus is usually healed, which alleviates the discomfort of heartburn and reflux.

 Make an appointment